Tax evasion: Economics

 The ratio of German assets in tax havens in relation to the total German GDP, 1996–2008.
 The "Big 7" shown are Hong Kong, Ireland, Lebanon, Liberia, Panama, Singapore, and Switzerland.

-In 1968, Nobel laureate economist Gary Becker first theorized the economics of crime, on the basis of which authors M.G.
-Allingham and A. Sandmo produced, in 1972, an economic model of tax evasion.
+In 1968, Nobel laureate economist Gary Becker first theorized the economics of crime, on the basis of which authors Michael G. Allingham and Agnar Sandmo produced, in 1972, an economic model of tax evasion.
 This model deals with the evasion of income tax, the main source of tax revenue in developed countries.
 The authors analyse the decision of a risk-averse agent who maximizes her utility by choosing the optimal level of undeclared income.
 According to the authors, the level of evasion of income tax depends on the detection probability and the level of punishment provided by law and the level of risk aversion.
-Later studies, however, pointed limitations of the model, highlighting that individuals are also more likely to comply with taxes when they believe that tax money is appropriately used and when they can take part on public decisions.
+Later studies, however, pointed out limitations of the model, highlighting that individuals are also more likely to comply with taxes when they believe that tax money is appropriately used and when they can take part in public decisions.

 The literature's theoretical models are elegant in their effort to identify the variables likely to affect non-compliance.
 Alternative specifications, however, yield conflicting results concerning both the signs and magnitudes of variables believed to affect tax evasion.
 Empirical work is required to resolve the theoretical ambiguities.
 Income tax evasion appears to be positively influenced by the tax rate, the unemployment rate, the level of income and dissatisfaction with government.
 The U.S. Tax Reform Act of 1986 appears to have reduced tax evasion in the United States.

 In a 2017 study Alstadsæter et al. concluded based on random stratified audits and leaked data that occurrence of tax evasion rises sharply as amount of wealth rises and that the 0.01% richest are about 10 times more likely than average people to engage in tax evasion and they evade as much as 25% of their taxes.